We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

-Following guidance from the World Health Organization (WHO), the ICD-10 code J09 “Influenza due to identified avian influenza virus” has been used to record H1N1 swine influenza.
-For ease of use, J09 has been renamed to “Influenza due to identified avian or swine influenza virus” in the mortality tables since 2009.
+Following guidance from WHO, the ICD-10 code J09 "Influenza due to identified avian influenza virus" has been used to record H1N1 swine influenza.
+For ease of use, J09 has been renamed to "Influenza due to identified avian or swine influenza virus" in the mortality tables since 2009.

 The number of deaths with an underlying cause of "Influenza due to identified avian or swine influenza virus" (J09) differ from figures reported by Public Health England (PHE).

 Following guidance from WHO, the ICD-10 codes U07.1 (COVID-19, virus identified) and U07.2 (COVID-19, virus not identified) have been used to record deaths from COVID-19 since 2020.
 In February 2021, two further codes were implemented following additional guidance from WHO: U09.9 (Post-COVID condition, unspecified) and U10.9 (Multisystem inflammatory syndrome associated with COVID-19, unspecified).

 Two codes for certain conditions

 The "dagger and asterisk" system